Issue management and estimation

 Note

-• Chore Something that needs to be done, not directly related to a user story
+• Chore - is something that needs to be done but is not directly related to a user story

-• Refactor An improvement to the code that delivers no change to user experience
+• Refactor - is an improvement to the code’s maintainability that does not deliver any change to user experience

 Labels